amandaguglieri/hackinglife/docs/linux.md

 <username>: 	<password>: 	<uid>: 	<gid>: 	<comment>: 	<home directory>: 	<cmd executed after logging in>
 ```

 The `x` in the password field indicates that the encrypted password is in the `/etc/shadow` file.
+However, it can also be that the `/etc/passwd` file is writeable by mistake.
+This would allow us to clear this field for the user `root` so that the password info field is empty.

-## Opasswd
+### Opasswd

-The PAM library (`pam_unix.so`) can prevent reusing old passwords.
+The  [Pluggable Authentication Modules](https://web.archive.org/web/20220622215926/http://www.linux-pam.org/Linux-PAM-html/Linux-PAM_SAG.html) (`PAM`) library (`pam_unix.so`) can prevent reusing old passwords.
 The file where old passwords are stored is the `/etc/security/opasswd`.

 Administrator/root permissions are also required to read the file if the permissions for this file have not been changed manually.

 ```bash
 # Reading /etc/security/opasswd